 Antiretroviral Therapy Guidelines for Adults and Adolescents

 The widespread use of highly active antiretroviral therapy in the mid to late 1990s spurred a dramatic decline in AIDS-related mortality.
-Two major sets of guidelines have widely influenced antiretroviral therapy prescribing practices: the United States Health and Human Services (HHS) Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents and the recommendations of the International Antiviral Society (IAS)-USA panel for the treatment of adult HIV infection.[,] The following discussion will focus primarily on the 2014 HHS antiretroviral therapy guidelines, with a particular emphasis on when to initiate antiretroviral therapy.
-The March 2014 HHS antiretroviral therapy guidelines recommends initiating antiretroviral therapy in all HIV-infected adults, both to reduce the risk of disease progression and to prevent transmission of HIV (Figure 1).
-The strength of the recommendation to initiate antiretroviral therapy to reduce the risk of disease progression varies based on CD4 cell count is strong for those with a CD4 count of 500 cells/mm3 or less and moderate for those with a CD4 count greater than 500 cells/mm3.
-Similarly, the IAS-USA panel recommends initiating antiretroviral therapy for all HIV-infected adults, with the rating for the recommendation stronger in patients with a CD4 count of 500 cells/mm3 or less (Figure 2).
+Two major sets of guidelines have widely influenced antiretroviral therapy prescribing practices: the United States Health and Human Services (HHS) Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents and the recommendations of the International Antiviral Society (IAS)-USA panel for the treatment of adult HIV infection.[,] The following discussion will focus primarily on the 2016 HHS antiretroviral therapy guidelines, with a particular emphasis on when to initiate antiretroviral therapy.
+Since 2012, the HHS antiretroviral therapy guidelines have recommended initiating antiretroviral therapy in all HIV-infected adults, both to reduce the risk of disease progression and to prevent transmission of HIV (Figure 1).
+The strength of the recommendation to initiate antiretroviral therapy had varied based on CD4 cell count.
+However, given the compelling data from two randomized trials (START and TEMPRANO) the HHS panel now has assigned an A! recommendation for all patients, regardless of CD4 cell count.[,,] Similarly, the IAS-USA panel recommends initiating antiretroviral therapy for all HIV-infected adults with detectable viremia, regardless of CD4 cell count with and AI rating.

 Rationale For and Against Earlier Initiation of Antiretroviral Therapy